libbitcoin/libbitcoin-node/README.md

 libbitcoin-node is now installed in `/usr/local/`.

-Currently the `bitcoin-node` console app is for demonstration purposes only.
-See [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) for current full node functionality.
+In version2 the `bitcoin-node` console app is for demonstration purposes only.
+See [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) for release quality full node functionality.